metabase/metabase/docs/operations-guide/running-metabase-on-heroku.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](http://downloads.metabase.com/launch-heroku.html)

-This will launch a Heroku deployment using a github repository that Metabase maintains.
+This will launch a Heroku deployment using a GitHub repository that Metabase maintains.

+It should only take a few minutes for Metabase to start.
+You can check on the progress by viewing the logs at [https://dashboard.heroku.com/apps/YOUR_APPLICATION_NAME/logs](https://dashboard.heroku.com/apps/YOUR_APPLICATION_NAME/logs) or using the Heroku command line tool with the `heroku logs -t -a YOUR_APPLICATION_NAME` command.

 ### Upgrading beyond the `Free` tier